next-dev-team/nuxt3-antd/pages/readme.md

 # Issue

-- hot reload not working in pages folder
+- Antd hot reload not working in pages folder